 Essential Amino Acids

-A dog food which consists of 18% protein from meat may be adequate to meet your dogs protein requirements, whereas a dog food which has 18% protein from legumes may not be adequate.
-When choosing vegan dog food, choose options with higher protein percentages to compensate for the lower assimilation of vegetable proteins.
+A dog food which consists of 18% protein from meat may be adequate to meet your dogs protein requirements, whereas a dog food which has 18% protein from plants may not be adequate.
+When choosing vegan dog food, add supplements to homecooked food to compensate for the lower assimilation of vegetable proteins and increased fibre.

 About 30% of protein goes towards maintaining skin and coat, so the first sign of a protein deficiency in your dog will probably be a poor coat.

 There are 23 amino acids which dogs need.
 Of these, 10 are essential amino acids, meaning that your dog must obtain them through food.
 The other 13 amino acids are non-essential for dogs.
 This does not mean that dogs do not need them.
 It just means that dogs can manufacture them out of the essential amino acids.

 The 10 essential amino acids are: arginine, histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan and valine.

 According to the European Pet Food Industry Fediaf, they state that –

 Vegan diets for Pets

 Vegan foods (no animal products) should be carefully checked by a vet or animal nutritionist as they may be deficient in arginine, lysine, methionine, tryptophan, taurine, iron, calcium, zinc, vitamin A and some B vitamins.
 Meticulous attention to detail would be needed to assure nutritional adequacy and palatability.

 With this in mind, we have concentrated on ensuring that our homemade recipes contain all the amino acids that FEDIAF are concerned could be lacking in a vegan dog food diet.